How to perform a thorough breast self-exam

 When it comes to breast cancer, early detection saves lives.
 One way to be more aware of changes to your breasts is through self-examination, but how can you do this effectively?

-During a visit to Endomag HQ, Dr Allison DiPasquale of Texas Breast Specialists and Dr Anne Peled of Sutter Health shared their top tips and tricks to help you know what to look and feel for.
+During a recent visit to Endomag HQ, we asked Dr Allison DiPasquale of Texas Breast Specialists and Dr Anne Peled of Sutter Health to share their top tips and tricks to help you know what to look and feel for.

 For her first tip, Dr DiPasquale explained the importance of knowing your breasts by sight.

 The best way to do this is to stand in front of a mirror before you shower and get to know how the skin and nipples look.

 To increase your visibility, raise your arms in the air to make sure there’s no dimpling below the breast fold, and then place your hands on your hips to look at the inside of your armpit.

 Next, it’s time to get familiar by feel.
 Start by getting into a comfortable position, whether that’s in the shower (which also helps for convenience) or by lying down with your arm above your head to allow you to feel around the armpit space too.